-AB 1715, as introduced, Holden.
+AB 1715, as amended, Holden.
 Healing arts: behavior analysis: licensing.

 Existing law provides for the licensure and regulation of various healing arts licensees by various boards, as defined, within the Department of Consumer Affairs, including the Board of Psychology.
-Under existing law, until January 1, 2017, the board is vested with the power to enforce the Psychology Licensing Law, and consists of 9 members, 4 of whom are public members and 5 of whom are licensed psychologists.
+Under existing law, until January 1, 2017, the board is vested with the power to enforce the Psychology Licensing Law, and the board consists of 9 members, 4 of whom are public members and 5 of whom are licensed psychologists.
+Existing law specifies that a quorum of the board requires 5 members.
 Existing law requires the board to post information on its licensees, as specified, including, among others, psychological assistants.
-Existing law specifies that a quorum of the board requires 5 members.
+Existing law specifies that a quorum of the board requires including the license status and address of record for a licensee, as specified.